 - Search through podcast directories like PodcastAlley.com or Podbean.com.

-Once you’ve identified a radio or podcast host you are interested in, contact them through their websites.
-Either call or email… whatever you feel most comfortable with.
-Usually the podcaster will handle all of his own bookings, but the radio show host may have a booking assistant or producer, especially if it is a big radio show.
+Once you’ve identified radio or podcast hosts you are interested in, contact them through their websites.
+Either call or email…whatever you feel most comfortable with.
+Usually, the podcaster will handle all of his or her own bookings, but the radio show host may have a booking assistant or producer, especially if it is a big radio show.
 Regardless, don’t be afraid to approach them.

-And if you can, offer a valuable piece of information in your pitch.
-This could include original research or an experience you had that would be useful to their listeners.
+If you can, offer a valuable piece of information in your pitch.
+This could include original research or an experience you had that would be useful to your prospective listeners.

 Step #3: Connect with the Media